 16 Gross energy flow accounts record total energy products extracted from nature and energy products processed from that energy.
 For example, a gross energy account includes electricity, in addition to fuels (eg. coal) combusted to generate that electricity.
 The total gross energy use by industry is, therefore, not equal to total 'net' energy consumption, which is energy consumed for 'final purposes'.
 In our electricity generation example, only the electricity is considered as 'net' use by the industry, as it can no longer be used for any other energy purpose.
 The fuels used to generate electricity are treated separately as conversions and losses.

 17 In any aggregation of gross data by industry, totals are subject to double counting of energy flows.

-Monetary valuations and non-market use
+Monetary valuations and non–market supply and use

-19 Significant use of many energy products occurs without an explicit monetary transaction.
-This includes, for example, the use of own energy production and energy losses which are recorded as physical use by an energy-producing industry.
-In keeping with SEEA and SNA principles, the monetary valuations presented in the Hybrid Energy Use table represent all energy use, including non-purchased energy, rather than showing only explicit expenditure on energy.
-Nevertheless, some relatively minor energy products have been excluded from the Hybrid Energy Use table due to lack of data on unit prices.
+19 Significant supply and use of many energy products occurs without an explicit monetary transaction.
+This includes, for example, the use of own energy production and energy losses which are recorded as physical use by an energy–producing industry.
+In keeping with SEEA and SNA principles, the monetary valuations presented in the Hybrid Energy Use table represent all energy use, including non–purchased energy, rather than showing only explicit expenditure on energy.
+Nevertheless, some relatively minor energy products such as briquettes have been excluded from the Hybrid Energy Use table due to lack of data on unit prices.

 20 Information contained in this publication is based on data collected on a 'territory basis', rather than on the SNA's 'residency basis'.
 While some adjustments have been made to exports to move closer to the preferred residency basis, insufficient data are currently available to make comprehensive adjustments to the supply and use of all products affected.
 The ABS will continue to review data availability to improve the compliance with the SNA residency principle.